I’ll be honest, there aren’t any mainstream vegan TV shows, at least not yet.

 Each episode covers a different topic.
 Sometimes there are interviews with experts, others focus on recipes, and some even cover design.

-The Jazzy Vegetarian has 6 seasons and counting, and is available to watch on Vimeo.
+The Jazzy Vegetarian has 6 seasons and counting.

 It’s hosted by Laura Theodore, who makes videos on vegan recipes and eco-friendliness.